rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/settings/wordpress/index.markdown

 ### Enable sitewide gallery section

-Enable this feature and then create a new album .
-Click on "manage sitewide galleries from here" link to navigate to Albums section.
-Create a new album , add files in the new album and click on **Upload Now**.
+Enable this feature and then create a new album.
+Then, click on [manage sitewide galleries from here](http://www.google.com/url?q=http%3A%2F%2Flocalhost%2Fmytestsite%2Fwp-admin%2Fedit.php%3Fpost_type%3Drtmedia_album&sa=D&sntz=1&usg=AFQjCNHqY1forlTBBIbbgqLm1nEjqQge0A).
+Add files in the new album and click on **Upload Now**.
 Please note that only the site admin can create sitewide galleries.
 A sitewide gallery is one that can be viewed by all people who visit the website.
 This gallery is not a part of a group.

 ### Slug for sitewide gallery section